TheSlyPig/Escape-the-Core/README.md

 # Event Horizon

-A fast-paced psuedo-rhythm game where the player must find the gaps in the enclosing shapes to escape the event horizon.
+A fast-paced pseudo-rhythm game where the player must find the gaps in the enclosing shapes to escape the event horizon.

 Play now! - http://kegan-cunningham.me/Event-Horizon